rmsk2/6502profiler/README.md

 The `set_memory` and `get_memory` functions can be used to get and set emulator memory.
 Memory contents is always represented as a hex string.
 On top of that the load address and the length of the test driver can be referenced in Lua by the variables `load_address` and `prog_len`.
-A single test can be run by `./6502profiler verify -c config.json -t test1.json`.
+A specific test can be run by `./6502profiler verify -c config.json -t test1.json`.
 The following functions can be used in
 Lua to query and manipulate the processor state:

 |Function Name| Description |